olekuz/tyk-docs/tyk-docs/content/tyk-cloud/account-&-billing/add-payment-method.md

     - /tyk-cloud/account-and-billing/add-payment-method/
 ---

+## Introduction

+This page details how to add a payment method for your Tyk Cloud account, so that you can continue to enjoy the benefits of outstanding API management.

 ## How to add a payment method to your account

 1. Log in to your account as a Billing Admin